 Dubai hosts COP28 this year, amid controversy.

-It goes without saying that getting oil and gas producers to make meaningful climate commitments is absolutely key to a successful transition to net zero – but the location and presidential choice have been labelled by many as a form of greenwashing.
+It goes without saying that getting oil and gas producers to make meaningful climate commitments is absolutely key to a successful transition to net zero – but these locations have been labelled by many as a form of greenwashing.

 Other recent criticisms of COP, such as COP26 in Glasgow, was that it wasn’t as accessible to delegations and activists from poorer nations as it could be due to the high cost of travel and accommodation.
 It was also noted that most representatives were male, and that the voices of indigenous peoples who protect the majority of the world’s biodiversity were not given a big enough platform.